josephwccheng/coursera_machine_learning/README.md

 # Machine Learning by Stanford University

 This is the repository of the programming assignment for the **Coursera, Machine Learning by Stanford University** taught by Andrew Ng.
+This is worth reading through if you are struggling with the course or wanting to know the fundamentals of Machine Learning.

 Author: **Joseph Cheng**

 Programming Language: **Octave**

 Completion Date: 08/08/2020

 # Files